Variational analysis of determinantal varieties: Tangent sets bridge optimization landscapes

 for every $\eta\in\Btangent_\manifold(X^*)$ such that $\innerp{\nabla f(X^*),\eta}=0$.
 The definitions are general, and apply analogously when the region~$\manifold$ is replaced by other sets, such as~$\bmanifold$.

 Implementing algorithms directly on~$\manifold$ may suffer from the nonsmoothness.
 To address this, smooth parameterization is introduced~\cite{levin2023remedy,rebjock2024boundedrank,levin2025effect,yang2025spacedecouple}.
 Specifically, as demonstrated in \myfig\ref{fig:diagram}, let $\manifold$ and $\bmanifold$ denote a (possibly nonsmooth) set in $\eanifold$ and a smooth manifold embedded in $\wanifold$, respectively, and let $\phi:\wanifold\to\eanifold$ be a smooth mapping between the two Euclidean spaces such that $\phi(\bmanifold)=\manifold$.
-Through the parameterization~$(\bmanifold,\phi)$, the original nonsmooth problem~\eqref{eq:P} can thus be cast as a smooth Riemannian optimization problem~\eqref{eq:PM}.
+Through the parameterization~$(\bmanifold,\phi)$, the original nonsmooth problem~\eqref{eq:P} can thus be cast as a smooth optimization problem on the manifold~\eqref{eq:PM}.

 However, nonlinear parameterizations may distort the optimization landscape, underscoring the importance of studying the relationship between the stationary points of the two problems.
 More formally, we say that the parameterization $(\bmanifold,\phi)$ satisfies ``${p\Rightarrow q}$" ($p,q=1$ or $2$) at $Y$, if for any objective function $f$, $Y$ being a $p$-th-order stationary point for problem \eqref{eq:PM} implies that $\phi(Y)$ is a $q$-th-order stationary point for problem~\eqref{eq:P}.